Git Quick Start Guide

 git config --global core.autocrlf input # Linux

-• Use the .gitattributes file to specify the handling of line endings for specific files, for example:
+• Use a .gitattributes file to specify line ending handling for specific files, for example:

 1